Nawaf1208/Network-for-DevOps-Engineers/README.md

 - VXLAN works by encapsulating the original Layer 2 Ethernet frame (the inner packet) into a UDP packet (the outer packet) for transport over the IP network.
 This process happens at a device called a VTEP (VXLAN Tunnel Endpoint).
 The destination VTEP receives the UDP packet, removes the outer headers (de-encapsulation), and forwards the original Ethernet frame to the destination device as if they were on the same local Layer 2 network, regardless of the underlying Layer 3 path.

+**_55.What is SNAT?_**

+- SNAT (Source Network Address Translation) is a process where a network device (like a router or firewall) replaces the private source IP address of an outbound packet with a public IP address before forwarding it to an external network (like the internet).
+This allows multiple devices on a private network to share a single public IP address for outgoing connections and is fundamental for enabling private networks to access the public internet.

+**_56.Explain OSPF._**

+- OSPF (Open Shortest Path First) is a routing protocol that can be implemented on various types of routers.
+In general, OSPF is supported on most modern routers, including those from vendors such as Cisco, Juniper, and Huawei.
+The protocol is designed to work with IP-based networks, including both IPv4 and IPv6.
+Also, it uses a hierarchical network design, where routers are grouped into areas, with each area having its own topology map and routing table.
+This design helps to reduce the amount of routing information that needs to be exchanged between routers and improve network scalability.

+- The OSPF 4 Types of routers are:
+ - Internal Router
+ - Area Border Routers
+ - Autonomous Systems Boundary Routers
+ - Backbone Routers

+**_57.What is latency?_**

+- Latency is the time taken for information to reach its destination from the source.

+**_58.What is bandwidth?_**

+- Bandwidth is the capacity of a communication channel to measure how much data the latter can handle over a specific time period.
+More bandwidth would imply more traffic handling and thus more data transfer.

+**_59.What is throughput?_**

+- Throughput refers to the measurement of the real amount of data transferred over a certain period of time across any transmission channel.

+**_60.When performing a search query, what is more important, latency or throughput?
+And how to ensure that we manage global infrastructure?_**

+- Latency.
+To have good latency, a search query should be forwarded to the closest data center.

+**_61.When uploading a video, what is more important, latency or throughput?
+And how to assure that?_**

+- Throughput.
+To have good throughput, the upload stream should be routed to an underutilized link.

+**_62.What other considerations (except latency and throughput) are there when forwarding requests?_**

+- Keep caches updated (which means the request could be forwarded not to the closest data center)

+**_63.Explain Spine & Leaf_**

+- "Spine & Leaf" is a networking topology commonly used in data center environments to connect multiple switches and manage network traffic efficiently.
+It is also known as "spine-leaf" architecture or "leaf-spine" topology.
+This design provides high bandwidth, low latency, and scalability, making it ideal for modern data centers handling large volumes of data and traffic.
+Within a Spine & Leaf network there are two main tipology of switches:

+ - Spine Switches: Spine switches are high-performance switches arranged in a spine layer.
+These switches act as the core of the network and are typically interconnected with each leaf switch.
+Each spine switch is connected to all the leaf switches in the data center.

+ - Leaf Switches: Leaf switches are connected to end devices like servers, storage arrays, and other networking equipment.
+Each leaf switch is connected to every spine switch in the data center.
+This creates a non-blocking, full-mesh connectivity between leaf and spine switches, ensuring any leaf switch can communicate with any other leaf switch with maximum throughput.

+- The Spine & Leaf architecture has become increasingly popular in data centers due to its ability to handle the demands of modern cloud computing, virtualization, and big data applications, providing a scalable, high-performance, and reliable network infrastructure

+**_64.What is Network Congestion?
+What can cause it?_**

+- Network congestion occurs when there is too much data to transmit on a network and it doesn't have enough capacity to handle the demand.
+This can lead to increased latency and packet loss.
+The causes can be multiple, such as high network usage, large file transfers, malware, hardware issues, or network design problems.

+- To prevent network congestion, it's important to monitor your network usage and implement strategies to limit or manage the demand.

+**_65.What can you tell me about the UDP packet format?
+What about the TCP packet format?
+How is it different?_**

+- The UDP (User Datagram Protocol) packet format is extremely simple, consisting of a fixed 8-byte header with only four fields: Source Port, Destination Port, Length, and Checksum.
+This minimal overhead makes UDP fast and efficient, as it is connectionless and offers no guarantees on delivery or order.

+- The TCP (Transmission Control Protocol) packet format, or segment, is significantly more complex, with a header that is a minimum of 20 bytes and can be up to 60 bytes.
+It includes all the UDP fields plus crucial extra fields like Sequence Number, Acknowledgment Number, Control Flags (like SYN, ACK, FIN), Window Size for flow control, and a Data Offset field to specify the header length.

+- The difference in size and fields is because TCP is a connection-oriented protocol that must manage reliability, ordering, and flow control.

+**_66.What is the exponential backoff algorithm?
+Where is it used?_**

+- The Exponential Backoff algorithm is a collision resolution and error handling strategy where a system multiplicatively increases the waiting time between successive retries of a failed operation.
+When a network failure, collision, or server overload occurs, the device first waits a short delay, and for each subsequent failure, the delay typically doubles (e.g., 1s, 2s, 4s, 8s, etc.).
+This delay often includes a small randomized component (jitter) to prevent multiple devices from synchronizing and retrying at the exact same moment, which would cause another wave of collisions or overloads.

+- It is widely used in networking and distributed systems to improve resilience and prevent network congestion.
+Key applications include: Ethernet and Wi-Fi networks (using the Binary Exponential Backoff variant in CSMA/CD and CSMA/CA) to resolve packet collisions; TCP retransmission to handle lost packets; and in client-server APIs (like Google, AWS, and Stripe) to gracefully handle transient errors, rate limiting (`429` status codes), and server overloads (`5xx` status codes) without overwhelming the service.

+**_67.Using Hamming code, what would be the code word for the following data word 100111010001101?_**

+- 00110011110100011101

+**_68.Give examples of protocols found in the application layer_**

+- Hypertext Transfer Protocol (HTTP) - used for the webpages on the internet

+- Simple Mail Transfer Protocol (SMTP) - email transmission

+- Telecommunications Network - (TELNET) - terminal emulation to allow a client access to a telnet server

+- File Transfer Protocol (FTP) - facilitates the transfer of files between any two machines

+- Domain Name System (DNS) - domain name translation

+- Dynamic Host Configuration Protocol (DHCP) - allocates IP addresses, subnet masks, and gateways to hosts
+- Simple Network Management Protocol (SNMP) - gathers data on devices on the network

+**_69.Give examples of protocols found in the Network Layer_**

+- Internet Protocol (IP) - assists in routing packets from one machine to another

+- Internet Control Message Protocol (ICMP) - lets one know what is going such as error messages and debugging information

+**_70.What is HSTS?_**

+- HTTP Strict Transport Security is a web server directive that informs user agents and web browsers how to handle its connection through a response header sent at the very beginning and back to the browser.
+This forces connections over HTTPS encryption, disregarding any script's call to load any resource in that domain over HTTP.

+## Misc

+**_71.What is the Internet?
+Is it the same as the World Wide Web?_**

+- The internet refers to a network of networks, transferring huge amounts of data around the globe.

+- The World Wide Web is an application running on millions of servers, on top of the internet, accessed through what is known as the web browser

+**_72.What is the ISP?_**

+- ISP (Internet Service Provider) is the local internet company provider.